 In November 2012, the Company completed a Series A redeemable convertible preferred stock (Series A) financing with venture capital investors and simultaneously acquired Galera Therapeutics, LLC (LLC), a limited liability company incorporated in Missouri in 2009.
 LLC was renamed Galera Labs, LLC in January 2013 and operates as a wholly-owned subsidiary of the Company.
 The Company applied the purchase method of accounting under which the consideration given to the LLC members and noteholders was allocated to the fair value of the net assets assumed from the LLC at the date of the acquisition.
-The sole intangible asset acquired represented the fair value of in-process research and development (IPR&D) which has been recorded on the accompanying consolidated balance sheets as an indefinite life intangible asset.
+The sole intangible asset acquired represented the fair value of in-process research and development (IPR&D) which was recorded on the accompanying consolidated balance sheets as an indefinite life intangible asset.
 A deferred tax liability was recorded for the difference between the fair value of the acquired IPR&D and its tax basis of zero which was recognized as goodwill in applying the purchase method of accounting.

 Intangible assets related to IPR&D are considered indefinite-lived intangible assets and, along with goodwill, are not amortized, but are assessed for impairment annually or more frequently if impairment indicators exist.
 For those compounds that reach commercialization, the IPR&D assets will be amortized over their estimated useful lives.
 If the associated research and development effort related to IPR&D is abandoned, the related assets will be written-off and the Company will record a noncash impairment loss on its consolidated statements of operations.
-For the six months ended June 30, 2024 and 2023, the Company determined that there was no impairment to goodwill or IPR&D as the Company was still exploring strategic alternatives as of June 30, 2024.